r2e-project/r2e/README.md

 ```

 > [!Note]
->
 > The input file must be functions that _have been executed_ using tests from the previous section.
 The results of execution, such as I/O examples, type signatures, etc., are provided to the LLM for refinement.
 More details on this in our [paper](r2e.dev/pdfs/r2e_paper.pdf).

-## Other Details

-#### PAT: Program Analysis Tools
-R2E is powered by a synergistic combination of program analysis and LLMs.
-We implemented a new toolbox of analysis tools for Python, which we call [⚒ PAT](./r2e/pat).
-For more details on what these tools enable and how they are used, please refer to the [PAT documentation](./r2e/pat/README.md).

 ---